Employee Needs Extended Leave Beyond Earned Days – How Should I Handle This?

 Arunjain.ncl

-Learned follower MmsMnk has very rightly suggested, I agree with his views in totality.
-Only thing I would like to add that advance leave or pro-rata leave cannot be granted to any employee if the Company's Policies do not permit, because this will create unnecessary demand of advance leave in all such cases and control would be very difficult for a HR Manager.
-If denied to others, this will again be questionable before law enforcing agencies, to which there would be no legitimate answer.
+Learned follower MmsMnk has very rightly suggested, and I agree with his views in totality.
+The only thing I would like to add is that advance leave or pro-rata leave cannot be granted to any employee if the company's policies do not permit it.
+This would create unnecessary demand for advance leave in all such cases, making control very difficult for an HR Manager.
+If denied to others, this could raise questions from law enforcement agencies, to which there would be no legitimate answer.

 AK Jain